andrey-star/javascript-graphics/README.md

 # javascript-graphics
-This project contains graphical realizations of different tasks
+This project contains graphical representation's of some stuff